 Her ships company complement was around 675 of all rates and ranks.

-In 1906 Argonaut was refitted for special service and joined the Home fleet at Portsmouth she was then paid of in February 1911 but recommissioned in 1912 and joined the 3rd Fleet until again being paid off in April 1914.
+In 1906 HMS Argonaut was refitted for special service and joined the Home fleet at Portsmouth.
+She was then paid off in February 1911 but recommissioned in 1912 and joined the 3rd Fleet until again being paid off in April 1914.
 Recommissioned once again in April 1914 she joined the 9th Cruiser Squadron off Cape Finisterre from August 1914 until July 1915.
-Argonaut captured the German Merchant ship “Graecia” on October 10th 1914.
+HMS Argonaut captured the German Merchant ship “Graecia” on October 10th 1914.

-Argonaut was finally laid up in Portsmouth in 1915 and used as a hospital ship until 1917 after that she was used as accommodation for stokers until 1920 when she was finally broken up.
+HMS Argonaut was finally laid up in Portsmouth in 1915 and used as a hospital ship until 1917, after which she was used as accommodation for stokers until 1920 when she was finally broken up.

 You can read the ships log for the period of August 1914 – September 1915 by visiting the Naval History Website.